 You can find decently-priced dirndls online or even surprisingly good quality ones at places like H&M in Munich, like I did.
 (A few days before Oktoberfest ended, H&M was selling all their dirndls for €10 each… sooo I got one in each style, obviously.)

-Upgrade a cheap dirndl
+How to upgrade a cheap dirndl

 Maybe you’ve thrifted one, been gifted one, or are looking to put together your own using items you already have.
-(Perhaps you’ve been swindled by one of the bogus online shops?)
+(Perhaps you’ve been swindled by one of the bogus online dirndl shops?)
 Or maybe you just want to pick up whatever is cheapest on Amazon and call it a day.

 Even if you want to spend no more on a dirndl than you would, say, a sausage sandwich, there are still ways to upgrade a cheap dirndl to make it look a little less off-the-Party City-clearance-rack.